Abner, Springs Valley Herald (May 4, 1933) Death Notice

 Interment was made in the nearby cemetery.

-He is survived by his mother, three sisters and three brothers.
-Submitted by Tom Agan.
+survived by his mother, three sisters and three brothers.
+Submitted by

 R. L. Holiday, after an investigation of the death of John Alexander,